erayvci/academic-cv/README.md

 # Mehmet Eray Avcı's Academic CV Website

-Welcome to this website repo of me, which I use as a place to showcase my CV and papers.
+Welcome to this website repo of mine, which I use as a place to showcase my CV and papers.
 I prepared this website via Just-The-Docs theme.

 ----